 IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
-If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the "Computer Name" drop-down menu.
+If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the Computer Name drop-down menu.
 Select your computer and click <<.

-TCP/UDP: Enter the TCP and/or UDP port or ports that you want to open.
-You can enter a single port or a range of ports.
-Seperate ports with a common.
+TCP/UDP: Enter the TCP and/or UDP or ports that you want to open.
+Enter a single port or a range and use a comma to seperate the ports.